SWPSCO/aeroe/flow.md

 ## New User Flow

-1. download the app
+1. User downloads and opens the app.
-2. open the app
+2. User is presented with Terms of Use and must click "Accept" to continue.
-3. user is presented with terms of use with an accept button
+3. User is presented with a Privacy Policy and must click "Accept" to continue.
-4. user is presented with a privacy policy with an accept button
+4. User is presented with a "Create Local Password" prompt.
-5. user presented with "create local password prompt" -- this is a password that is used to encrypt the user's data
-6. user enters a password
+    -   This password encrypts the user's local wallet data.
+    -   The UI will have two fields: "Password" and "Confirm Password".
+    -   A strong warning will be displayed: **"This password cannot be recovered.
+If you forget it, you will need your 24-word recovery phrase to restore access to your wallet."**
+5. User enters and confirms their password.
-7. user is presented with two buttons: "import wallet" or "create wallet"
+6. User is presented with two buttons: "Import Wallet" or "Create Wallet".

-### Import wallet
+### Import Wallet Flow

-1. user is presented with 24 input boxes for the 24 words of the seed phrase
+1. User is presented with 24 input boxes for their 24-word recovery phrase.
-2. user enters the 24 words of the seed phrase
+2. User enters the 24 words.
-3. user hits the import button
+3. User clicks the "Import" button.
-4. loading screen
+4. The application validates the recovery phrase.
+    -   **On Success:** A loading screen is shown, and the user is taken to the Wallet Dashboard.
+    -   **On Failure (Invalid Phrase):** An error message is displayed (e.g., "Invalid recovery phrase.
+Please check your words and try again.").
+The user remains on the import screen to correct their entry.
-5. sent to the wallet page (dashboard)
+5. The user is sent to the Wallet Dashboard.

-### Create wallet
+### Create Wallet Flow

-1. user is presented with 24 input boxes for the 24 words of the seed phrase
+1. The application generates a new, cryptographically secure 24-word recovery phrase.
+2. The phrase is displayed to the user with prominent warnings:
+    -   "This is your recovery phrase.
+Write it down in the correct order and store it in a safe, offline location."
+    -   "Never share this phrase with anyone.
+Anyone with this phrase can access your funds."
+3. The user clicks a button like "I Have Saved My Phrase" to proceed to a verification step.
+4. The application prompts the user to verify their phrase to ensure it was backed up correctly.
+    -   Example: "To confirm, please enter word #3, #8, and #21 from your phrase."
-2. user enters the 24 words of the seed phrase for confirmation
+5. The user enters the requested words.
-4. loading screen
+    -   **On Success:** The user is taken to the Wallet Dashboard.
+    -   **On Failure:** An error message is shown, and the user is given the option to try again or go back to view their phrase.
-5. sent to the wallet page (dashboard)
+6. The user is sent to the Wallet Dashboard.

 ## Existing User Flow

-1. open the app
+1. User opens the app.
-2. user is presented with "enter local password prompt"
-3. user enters the password, which decrypts the user data and shows them a list of their wallets
-4. user selects a wallet
-5. user is presented with the wallet page (dashboard)
+2. User is presented with an "Enter Local Password" prompt to decrypt their wallet data.
+3. User enters their password.
+    -   **On Success:** The user is taken directly to the Wallet Dashboard.
+    -   **On Failure (Incorrect Password):** An error message is displayed.
+The user is allowed to try again.

 ## Dashboard

-### Wallet page
+### Wallet Page

-1. balance
+1. Balance display
-2. send
+2. "Send" button/feature
-3. receive
+3. "Receive" button/feature
-4. transaction history
+4. Transaction history list
-5. toggle for switching between wallets

-### Mining page
+### Mining Page

-1. login for nockpool
+1. Login for Nockpool
-2. button for solo mining
+2. Button for solo mining

-### Explorer page
+### Explorer Page

-1. block explorer, tbd
+1. Block explorer (TBD)